-Last updated in September 2013
+Last updated in February 2017

 Bhutan first formally declared its interest in cooperation with the Federal Republic of Germany, in particular its desire for economic cooperation, in 1978.
 Following the first official visit to Bhutan by the German Ambassador in New Delhi in February 1979, a delegation of three German Bundestag members visited the Himalayan kingdom in December 1983, the first such visit ever made by a parliamentary delegation.
 In 2015, Federal Chancellor Angela Merkel met the Bhutanese Prime Minister on the margins of the UN General Assembly.
 In November 2016, Bhutanese Prime Minister Tshering Tobgay visited Germany to receive the German Sustainability Award.

-Germany supports Bhutan through its contributions to international organisations that are engaged in the country, e.g. the World Bank, the Asian Development Bank (ADB), the European Union (EU) and the International Centre for Integrated Mountain Development (ICIMOD).
+Germany supports Bhutan multilaterally through its contributions to international organisations that are engaged in the country, e.g. the World Bank, the Asian Development Bank (ADB), the European Union (EU) and the International Centre for Integrated Mountain Development (ICIMOD).

 The Federal Ministry for Economic Cooperation and Development (BMZ) promotes in particular civil-society engagement through projects conducted by non-governmental organisations and private intermediaries.
 The Senior Experten Service (SES), for example, is engaged in Bhutan in the training of experts for the health care and tourism sectors.
-In the area of economic cooperation, the BMZ is supporting a project by the Savings Banks Foundation for International Cooperation is engaged in a project to build and strengthen the microfinance sector in Bhutan.
+In the area of economic cooperation, the BMZ is supporting a project by the Savings Banks Foundation for International Cooperation to build and strengthen the microfinance sector in Bhutan.

-On the cultural front, Germany has in recent years supported several cultural preservation projects in Bhutan, e.g. the reconstruction of cantilever bridge at the historic Dzong (fortress monastery) in Punakha, which was officially opened by Bhutan’s Prime Minister in May 2008.
+On the cultural front, Germany has in recent years supported cultural preservation projects in Bhutan, e.g. the reconstruction of cantilever bridge at the historic Dzong (fortress monastery) in Punakha, which was officially opened by Bhutan’s Prime Minister in May 2008.
 In addition, a permanent photography exhibition in the turrets of the cantilever bridge – also funded by the Federal Foreign Office under its Cultural Preservation Programme – was opened by then Prime Minister Thinley in late October 2011.